Areej17-eng/9th_workshop_ml_for_molecules/Tuesday/README.md

-## Introduction to Machine Learning for Molecular Science

-Today's topic: Featurization of molecules
+## Featurization of Molecules for ML

 [Notebook](https://github.com/icomse/9th_workshop_ml_for_molecules/blob/main/Tuesday/Featurization.ipynb) (same for all sessions)